Checking connection status...

 DNS Leak Test

-Check if your DNS queries are leaking outside your VPN tunnel.
+Check if your DNS queries are leaking outside your encrypted tunnel.
 Ensure your browsing activity stays private and encrypted.

 Ready to Test